This course will enable you to develop competency in advanced clinical practice while working in your existing

 Expert speakers are a great feature of the course.
 We use them to bring in specialist knowledge to enhance your knowledge base and understanding.

-This course is also available as a three-year MSc in Advanced Clinical Practice which will give you all the competencies required to be an advanced clinical practitioner as well as giving you the opportunity to undertake a service improvement project (dissertation) in the third year.
+This course is also available as a three-year MSc in Advanced Clinical Practice which provides all the competencies required to be an advanced clinical practitioner as well as giving you the opportunity to undertake a service improvement project (dissertation) in the third year.